microsoft/mscclpp/docs/quickstart.md

 $ mpirun -np 16 -npernode 8 -hostfile hostfile ./test/mp_unit_tests -ip_port 10.0.0.5:50000
 ```

-## mscclpp-test
+## Performance Benchmark

+*NOTE: mscclpp-test is now maintained only as an example of C++ implementation.
+If you want to get the latest performance numbers, please use the Python benchmark instead.*

-mscclpp-test is a set of performance benchmarks for MSCCL++.
+mscclpp-test is a set of C++ performance benchmarks.
 It requires MPI to be installed on the system, and the path should be provided via `MPI_HOME` environment variable to the CMake build system.

 ```bash
 $ MPI_HOME=/path/to/mpi cmake -DCMAKE_BUILD_TYPE=Release ..